What is Workflow Mapping?

 Most workflow mapping fails not because people draw bad diagrams, but because they map the wrong things or map them at the wrong level.

 Mapping what should happen instead of what does happen.
-The org chart says approvals go through the ops manager.
-In reality, everyone emails the founder directly because it’s faster.
+Your process doc says approvals go through the ops manager.
+In reality, everyone emails you directly because it’s faster.
 If you map the official process, you’ll miss where the real bottlenecks are.

 Going too broad.
 “Map our sales process” sounds reasonable until you realise it could mean 50 different workflows across lead generation, qualification, proposal, negotiation, and close.
 Start with one specific workflow that has a clear trigger and work product.